NCAR/intake-cmip/README.md

 # cmip5-intake-datasets

-These may take the form of catalog files (YAML) or directories on `Glade` which can be built into conda packages.
+This is a repo for collecting data resources for CMIP5.
+These may take the form of catalog files (YAML) and/or directories on `Glade` which can be built into conda packages.

+When opening issues, please be as specific as you can about what the data are and how they may be accessed.